Joe was interviewed by Dr. Sandeep Krishnamurthy, Dean, UW Bothell School of Business.

 Sandeep: What did you get most out of your MBA education?

-Joe: One key takeaway is the power of critical thinking in problem solving.
+Joe: There are two things, one personal and one professional.
+I was able to develop a close and personal friendship with a classmate and I now get to watch him grow his family.
+This has been special for me and my family.
+The second is the power of critical thinking in problem solving.
 When forty people in the class are all engaged in critical thinking, the variety of problem solving skills one can develop by listening and interacting is remarkable.

 I like to think that I honed my critical thinking abilities with the generous help of my classmates and faculty to help me develop the organizations that I am a part of.
 For me, it is the organization that matters most.
 The people, how I interact, how they respond, how we prepare, and how well we do can all be traced back to my experience at UW Bothell.

 Sandeep: Why is the UW Bothell MBA special?